 The $1.5 billion Falcons stadium is a ‘stone’s throw’ from the Georgia Dome, where the Falcons currently play in downtown Atlanta.
 The Dome will be imploded after the new stadium opens.

 Construction workers on the Braves and Falcons sites, and any outdoor venue are particularly vulnerable to injury in the midst of the extreme heat we’ve been seeing here in the South this month.

-The Ramos Law Firm has been advocating for injured workers for more than a decade, specializing in a strategic and individualized approach to getting workers what they need.
+Ramos & Law has been advocating for injured workers for more than a decade, specializing in a strategic and individualized approach to getting workers what they need.
 See our website and blog posts for more information on trends and news affecting Georgia workers and workers’ compensation.